1st Maine Cavalry Regiment: Casualties

+Armament/Equipment/Uniform

 Armament

-Troopers in the 1st Maine were initially armed only with a Model 1860 Light Cavalry Saber and two Colt .44 "Army" pistols.
+Troopers in the 1st Maine were initially armed only with a Model 1860 Light Cavalry Saber and two Colt .44 "Army" pistols or Colt .36 "Navy" pistols.
 Some of the officers and senior NCOs received the Model 1840 Cavalry Saber.
 They were also issued ten Sharps Carbines per company.
 They continued with this as standard armament, although a few officers and men privately purchased Burnside, Merrill, Sharps, and Smith carbines.
 In February 1863, the 1st and the rest of the 1st Brigade of the 3rd Division of the Army of the Potomac's Cavalry Corps were completely armed with carbines (while retaining sabers and their brace of pistols.
 The 1st drew single-shot Burnside breech-loading carbines that used a metallic cartridge which, as stated above, they found to be an asset when fording waterway.
 A handful of individuals kept their Sharps if they were modified to accept metal cartridges, or if they were the newer models that used metallic cartridges.
 On September 10, 1864, all Burnside and Sharps carbines were turned in and the regiment was issued new Spencer carbines.
 The men from the 1st DC Cavalry had brought enough Henrys with them when they joined to arm four companies in one battalion.
 From that point to the end of hostilities one battalion was armed with sixteen-shot Henry rifles and two battalions were armed with seven-shot Spencers.
+The regiment reported the following surveys: